C2DH/ranketwo-submissions/lessons/drafts/data.md

 ![Types](/assets/images/data-criticism/odb.jpg)

+The relational model is not the only way to organise data.
+NoSQL databases (a loose family including document stores, key-value stores, and graph databases) work without fixed tables and predefined columns: each record can have its own structure, providing more flexibility for heterogenous data or dynamic, evolving collections.
+A popular model that could also be used for the example 4.d in this lesson is [RDF (Resource Description Framework)](https://en.wikipedia.org/wiki/Resource_Description_Framework): it does not have tables, but expresses infomration in simple three-part statements consisting of subject–predicate–object (so called "triples").
+In the case of 4.d, one triple would be `Palmerston` – `held office` – `Prime Minister`.
+Wikidata is based on this principle, linking the person-table to a Wikidata QID is a first step towards a RDF-based, linked-data, that is connecting data form various sources and formats.

 ### What have we learned?

 Databases are the main carrier for digital data.
 They can store a great variety of different types of data.
 But their true value comes from their ability to run queries over all of their content.
 This way, we can get very specific information, evaluate the magnitude or duration of phenomena and detect patterns in the data.

 To make all of this possible, relational databases rely on a few key principles.
 Every record needs a **primary key** — a unique identifier that distinguishes it from all others, even if names or descriptions are identical across sources. **Foreign keys** allow tables to reference each other, so that a person, a place, or an organisation only needs to be described once and can then be linked to as many events or sources as needed.
 Where relationships are complex, for example if one person was involved in many events, and/ or we have to deal with one event involving many persons, **junction tables** store the connections without duplicating data.
 Together, these mechanisms allow historians to ask questions that cut across many sources at once, and to detect patterns that no single spreadsheet could reveal.

+However, a database is no replacement for good old source criticism: entering a piece of onforamtion form a source into a table does not make it any more certain or reliable, it still needs to be critically evaluated for provenance, perspective, and credibility.
+But uncertainty can be integrated explicitly into the data model, as we did in the case of the date precision in 4.f, for instance.
+The critical treatement of any source material, rather than considering information found in historic sources as solid facts, must remain the fundamental principle of any research in history - be it digital or not!

 ### Reading/viewing suggestions